cardano-foundation/CIPs/CIP-0095/README.md

 CIP-1694 introduces many new concepts, entities and actors to Cardano;
 describing their implementation at the ledger level.
 Yet, for most ecosystem participants low level details are abstracted away by tooling.
-This creates a need for such tooling to be able support the utilization of ledger features.
+Creating a need for such tooling, to allow the utilization of new ledger features.
 This specification allows for creation of web-based tools for the utilization of CIP-1694's governance features.

-Whilst CIP-30 facilitated the launch of dApp client development on Cardano, it's functionality is limited in scope.
+Whilst CIP-30 facilitated the launch of dApp development on Cardano, it's functionality is limited in scope.
 It was written well before the emergence of the Conway Ledger Era and thus lacks the required methods to support full user interaction.
 We believe that expecting existing CIP-30 implementors to upgrade